Skip to main content

 04.

-The Accountant Shortage is Changing how Finance Functions Operate
+The Accountant Shortage Is Changing How Finance Functions Operate

 A shortage of accountant talent — brought on by enrollment declines in accounting programs and declines in the number of candidates taking certified public accountant (CPA) exams — has had varying impacts on finance functions.
 Forty-three percent of respondents said their organization is investing more in end-to-end automated accounting processes and AI tools due to the ongoing accountant shortage.
 Nearly half of respondents (45%) said their organization would benefit from additional resources and tools to better leverage fractional work arrangements.